 - Develop a communications strategy for constituents, the Board of Directors, staff, and the media.
 There should be a unique plan for each audience.

 - Have a policy or understanding with your Accounting Department of how disaster donations will be tracked and acknowledged.

 - Discuss and make a plan for how to accept (or turn down) offers of inkind donations.
 Make sure the front desk knows to whom inquiries should be directed.

 - Immediacy is key.
 Who will handle putting together and sending an online and/or direct mail fundraising appeal to constituents?
 Ideally, you want to send something within 2-3 days of the disaster striking.

 - Every year, update the plan with a list of the top donors you can approach for disaster gifts.
 For smaller disasters you may not need to do this, but if the impact is in the high 5 figure or more range, you’ll need to solicit your best donors (individuals, corporations and foundations) for major gifts.

-- During disasters it is very common for businesses, civic groups and individuals to hold events to benefit local organizations.
-If you don’t have a tool like TeamRaiser that allows people to set up DIY events, then the next best thing is to put a form or survey on your website that people can fill out and submit.
+- During disasters it is very common for businesses, civic groups and individuals to hold events or fundraisers to benefit local organizations.
+If you don’t have a tool that allows people to set up DIY events or host their own crowd fundraising campaigns, then the next best thing is to put a form or survey on your website that gathers information of people who want to get involved.

 - Assign duties.
 Who will be in charge of making updates to social media and the website?
 Who will handle volunteer inquires?
 How will television and radio interviews be handled?